julianthome/joanaudit/README.md

 The directories of this repository and their meaning are as follows:

-* bin/: the JoanAudit binary
+* bin/: The JoanAudit binary
-* cfg/: a sample configuration file
+* cfg/: A sample configuration file
-* cstudies/: the web applications that we used in our evaluation
+* cstudies/: The web applications that we used in our evaluation
+* modules/ : The Joana submodule

 # Configuration